 (7.17)

-Even large forces lead only to a small deformation of the piezoelement in the micrometer range due to the high stiffness of the piezoelectric material (Paul et al. 2014, p.
+Even large forces lead to only a small deformation of the piezoelectric element (in the micrometer range) due to the high stiffness of the piezoelectric material (Paul et al. 2014, p.
 526).
-When Forces in multiple directions need to be monitored, different crystal orientations can be combined in one sensor system (Paul et al. 2014, p.
+When forces in multiple directions need to be monitored, different crystal orientations can be combined in one sensor system (Paul et al. 2014, p.
 527).
-As the mechanical Force is also connected to many other measurands – an example is the measurement of torque as shown in Figure 7-7: multiple piezoelements are embodied into a sensor and due to the shearing forces that care caused by the torque, a measurement is possible (Paul et al. 2014, p.
+Mechanical force is also connected to many other measurands—one example is the measurement of torque, as shown in Figure 7-7.
+Multiple piezoelectric elements are embodied into a sensor and, due to the shearing forces that are caused by the torque, a measurement is possible (Paul et al. 2014, p.
 540).

 Figure 7-7: Torque measurement with piezoelectric elements.